-After this conference, I continued to think about this idea of writing ‘like a woman’ and how this could be understood within the context the canon of writing on international thought, because the field in which I work – imperial history – has often been a space in which women have been recovered as active protagonists, but still have rarely been credited as intellectual figures.
+After this conference, I continued to think about this idea of writing ‘like a woman’ and how this could be understood within the context of the canon of writing on international thought.
+The field in which I work – imperial history – has often been a space in which women have been recovered as active protagonists, but still have rarely been credited as intellectual figures.
 For example, there has been important work to explore the development of ‘imperial feminism’ or ‘maternal imperialism’, in which historians already predisposed to take gender seriously have demonstrated that British women used the empire as a space in which to demonstrate agency and independence, often with the intention of improving white women’s position in the British metropole.
 Antoinette Burton’s pioneering work on Josephine Butler and the Contagious Diseases Act in India problematises the idea of imperial ‘sisterhood’ and draws attention to the racial disparities at work between these white women and their Indian ‘sisters’.
-However, there has been little work to explore how these women might have also contributed to a wider intellectual canon of writing on international thought.
+(When Mary Church Terrell spoke about the women of colour sacrificing their husbands and sons for war, ‘together with their white sisters’, it can be read as reclaiming this idea of ‘sisterhood’ to make a claim for racial equality and her own womanhood).

+Despite this work, imperial women (from the periphery and the metropole) are generally excluded from the canon of international thought.
 This is because of two gaps in the field: firstly, women’s writing, as illustrated by the Women in International Thought project, has been systemically erased from the canon of international thought and IR, and it has also often been omitted from the work that has been done on intellectual histories of imperialism; secondly, the imperial is often a missing dimension in IR and international thought, despite the fact that for many countries in both the global north and the global south, imperialism was the central organising structure for international relations for a significant portion of the nineteenth and twentieth centuries.
+Women’s International Thought: Towards a New Canon goes some way to recovering questions of imperialism as part of IR thought: the writing of Jessie Fauset, Margery Perham, Sibyl Crowe and Amy Jacques Garvey takes empire and colonialism seriously as a site of international relations and as a space in which key questions of international thought are considered.
+Just as importantly, and also featured in the anthology, women such as Jane Nardal, Eslanda Robeson and Claudia Jones considered anticolonialism as a movement which had a canon of its own, which should be approached as an intellectual field as much as an activist moment.
+The decentring of anticolonial thought as part of the canon, in favour of writing about anticolonial action as a historic and political event viewed from the perspective of the metropole, was a key way in which IR and international history replicated the power structures of imperialism and diminished the vibrant and complex intellectual narratives and structures of anticolonial movements.
+Recovering these women’s voices, then, also helps us to move some way towards critiquing other inequalities within the canon itself.